Skip to content

 • Related to: Device discovery, authentication setup, REST API polling, system information

-• Validates against: Live device responses via /api/v1/system and /api/v1/report endpoints
+• Validates against: Live device responses via /api/v1/system and, on licensed devices, /api/v1/report

 Key Facts